Sudan Defence Force: Second World War

-As part of the Anglo-Egyptian "Condominium," the Sudan was at war with the Axis from the time Nazi Germany invaded Poland in 1939 and the United Kingdom declared war on Germany.
+As part of the Anglo-Egyptian "Condominium", the Sudan was at war with the Axis from the time of the Invasion of Poland in 1939 and the United Kingdom declared war on Germany.
 Initially the war was limited to Europe and so the Sudan Defence Force had little to do other than preparation work should the land war reach Africa.

 From 10 June 1940, when Fascist Italy declared war on Britain and France, the SDF was involved in the East African Campaign.
-At first, the SDF went on the defensive against attacks into the Sudan by forces of the Italian Royal Army (Regio Esercito) and the Italian Royal Air Force (Regia Aeronautica) based in Italian East Africa (Africa Orientale Italiana, or AOI).
-The Italians occupied the railway junction at Kassala, the small fort at Gallabat, and the villages of Ghezzan, Kurmuk, and Dumbode on the Blue Nile.
+At first, the SDF went on the defensive against attacks into the Sudan by forces of the Italian Regio Esercito and the Italian Regia Aeronautica based in Italian East Africa (Africa Orientale Italiana AOI).
+The Italians occupied the railway junction at Kassala, the small fort at Gallabat, and the villages of Ghezzan, Kurmuk and Dumbode on the Blue Nile.
 In the first days of August, an Italian force of irregular Eritreans raided as far north as Port Sudan.

-The Sudan Defence Force fought during the East African Campaign on the "Northern Front" under the command of Lieutenant-General William Platt.
+The SDF fought during the East African Campaign on the "Northern Front" under the command of Lieutenant-General William Platt.
 In October 1940, three motor machine-gun companies from the SDF were part of Gazelle Force, a mobile reconnaissance and fighting force commanded by Colonel Frank Messervy.
 The Frontier battalion from the SDF was part of Gideon Force commanded by Major Orde Wingate.
 In January 1941, during the British and Commonwealth offensive into the AOI, the SDF took part in the successful invasion of Eritrea.
 During this invasion, the SDF contributed machine gun companies, howitzer batteries, and other forces (including some homemade armoured cars).

 The SDF also played an active role during the Western Desert Campaign along the Sudanese border with ASI in North Africa.
-The SDF was used to supply the Free French and then the Long Range Desert Group (LRDG) garrisons of the former Italian Fort Taj at the Kufra oasis in southeastern Libya.
+The SDF was used to supply the Free French and then the Long Range Desert Group (LRDG) garrisons of the former Italian Fort Taj at the Kufra oasis in south-eastern Libya.
 In March 1941, French and LRDG forces had wrested control of the fort from the Italians during the Battle of Kufra.